-In Ukraine, the enterprises and private entrepreneurs that use the simplified tax system pay a special tax (single tax) that replaces some of the other taxes and fees primarily corporate income tax (CIT), personal income tax (PIT), and value-added tax (VAT).
+In Ukraine, the enterprises and private entrepreneurs that use the simplified tax system pay a special tax (single tax) that replaces some of the other taxes and fees - primarily corporate income tax (CIT), personal income tax (PIT), and value-added tax (VAT).
 A single tax is based on a simplified accrual principle that allows its payers to reduce their accounting and reporting costs.

-a hugely positive role in Ukrainian his-
+The simplified tax system has played a hugely positive role in Ukrainian history.

-THE SIMPLIFIED TAX SYSTEM IS WIDFLY USED BY MEDIUM AND LARGE BUSINESSES TO OPTIMIZE THFIR TAX EXPENDITURES tory.
 Twenty years ago, in the late 1990s, it helped bring out of the shadows a large part of the people forced to solve the issue of survival on their own amid the deterioration of living conditions and the economic crisis.
 To get "live" money (not, for example, goods instead of salaries), people started trading.
 The country then became a large "bazaar" of small traders and cooperators1.
 Criminals and the state immediately began to press on these entities.
 The former one took a "tribute" from the traders in the markets, whereas the latter - a large number of documents written in the USSR times and penalties for non-compliance with the rules prescribed in these documents.